eyadmotawe/CP-notes/xor_basis.md

 """

-given an array of n integers we will for the XOR - space basis of the array , hence. we will be able to answer the queries.
+given an array of n integers we will form the XOR - space basis of the array , hence. we will be able to answer the queries.

 """